Lokesht17/Lokesht17/README.md

 - 🌱 I’m currently learning advanced techniques in Data Science and Machine Learning.
 - 👯 I’m looking to collaborate on  projects related to:  - Data Science - Machine Learning - AI Development  - Open Source Projects.
 If you're working on something interesting and think I could contribute, feel free to reach out to me!
 Let's collaborate and create something amazing together.
 - 🤔 I’m looking for help with the fundamentals of AI, Machine Learning and Data Science.
-- 💬 Ask me about java , python and mysql
+- 💬 Ask me about java and python
 - 📫 How to reach me: lokesht26022004@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact:  I'm a master of efficiency, often finding shortcuts to get things done quickly.